COVID-19 vaccine for children

 Getting children 6 months to 17 years old vaccinated.

 Why it’s important for children to get vaccinated

-However, there is a small percentage of children that develop long-lasting effects (such as prolonged cough, fatigue) or severe symptoms requiring hospitalization.
+Children usually experience milder COVID-19 symptoms compared to adults but can spread the virus to others even if they don’t feel sick.
+There is a small percentage of children that develop long-lasting effects (such as prolonged cough, fatigue) or severe symptoms requiring hospitalization.

 In rare cases, children can develop multi-system inflammatory syndrome which can include complications such as cardiac abnormalities, kidney injury and neurological complications.